 - Streamlined Shape

 Birds' streamlined shapes help make flight easier by reducing drag and friction in the air.
 The tapered point of a bird's bill slices through the air, and the smooth curves of the bird's body guide the air around their bulk with as little resistance as possible.
-Birds even tuck their feet up while flying to reduce drag even further.
+Birds even tuck their legs and feet up while flying to reduce drag even further.